 For the beach bum Mandurah has a lot of empty white sandy beaches and ocean life to explore.
 Mandurah might also be ideal for those who like winding canals.
 There are plenty of man made canals to explore in a small dinghy or kayak.
 There is also a nice cafe strip along the Mandurah foreshore and a number of festivals during the year like the Mandurah Crab Fest and Winter Street Festival.

-Personally, Mandurah is missing walking trails, hiking, the variation in natural surrounds to sketch and character/quirky features.
+For me personally, Meadow Springs and Mandurah is missing walking trails, hiking, the variation in natural surrounds to sketch and character/quirky features.
 In having similar temperatures to Perth, I would also start melting once it gets to the hotter longer months of Summer.